bittujha19/hellogolang/README.md

 # hellogolang
 My practise Golang Repo

-To use this repo dir on your local repo create a .bashrc file under your home directory mentioned below :
+To use this repo dir on your local system create a .bashrc file under your home directory  and append below mentioned lines:

 ```